 Neighbors to 506 are the beautiful and inspiring Farmhouse Pottery guys and girls.
 Located in the old bible binding building, owners Zoe & James create beautiful and functional pottery and more.

 Woodstock’s very own ski area.
-Stop by Teago General Store on the way to see Grandpa Chuck, get a great sandwich, hot chocolate and a taste for the local goings-on in Pomfret.
-Suicide Six is is also a great afternoon summer / fall hike!
+Stop by Teago General Store on the way and grab a great sandwich, hot chocolate and a taste for the local goings-on in Pomfret.

 5. The Farmers Market:

 Right next door to 506 is the hugely popular and world class Farmers Market.
 A wonderful selection of sandwiches, prepared food and baked goods are available.
 Don’t forget to buy some of Vermont’s best cheeses on display.

 6. Time to feed the cows:

 Billings Farm and Museum is a heritage that we are proud to be a part of.
 It packages a gentleman’s glimpse into farming and history in a fun Vermont setting – an experience not to be missed, especially for the kids.
 Wagon rides are on offer throughout the year.
 Check for schedules.